Where Is The Best Place To See The Northern Lights In Alaska?

 Visit Fairbanks To See The Northern Lights

 Fairbanks is one of the best places to view the Northern Lights in Alaska.
 Why?
-There are several factors that come into play – mainly, the city’s location, hours of darkness during the winter months, Auroral activity, and the number of tours, activities, and accommodations dedicated to Northern Lights viewing.
+Several factors come into play – mainly, the city’s location, hours of darkness during the winter months, Auroral activity, and the number of tours, activities, and accommodations dedicated to Northern Lights viewing.

 Many people consider Fairbanks the best place to see the Northern Lights in Alaska.
 It is located directly beneath the Auroral Oval, an invisible band that sits above the earth at 65-70° north and south latitudes and is where most Aurora activity can be seen.
 Fairbanks also benefits from low light pollution and low precipitation, which means the skies are usually very clear.
 Low light pollution and clear skies are very important factors that contribute to the Aurora’s appearance in the night sky.